dagronf/DSFSparkline/README.md

 ## SwiftUI Support

 Each graph type provides its own SwiftUI view (appending `.SwiftUI` to the class name).
+You can style the zero-line (if the graph supports it) using the `zeroLineDefinition` initialization parameter.

 ```swift
 struct SparklineView: View {